 My name is Nechama Levy.
 I love Israel and always wanted to make Aliyah.
-But truth be told, it was not easy.
-And I had it better than most because I was married to an Israeli, who had a large family network, and I spoke some Hebrew.
-And yet I still found it difficult to leave everything in the US and start a new life.
+But truth be told, it was not easy… and I had it better than most because I spoke some Hebrew and I’m married to an Israeli, who has a large family network.
+Yet, I still found it difficult to leave everything in the US and start a new life.
 The culture is different.
 The mentality is different.
 The bureaucracy is different.
 I had to say goodbye to the conveniences and customer service of America.

 I ultimately adjusted, but the challenges of Aliyah made me particularly sensitive to Olim, and fueled my need to help them.
-I became a walking Olim center, offering help and directing Olim to professionals.
-One Olah needed help placing her special needs daughter in the right school.
-Another wanted to know where to shop, or how to get a lawyer to look over a new lease.
+I found myself becoming a walking Olim center, offering help and directing Olim to professionals.
+One Olah needed help placing her special needs daughter in the right school, and another wanted to know where to shop, or how to find a lawyer to review her new lease.

 Most of the people I assisted stayed in Israel.
-However, I witnessed many Olim give up, and move back to their countries of origin.
-This was a true loss for Israel and Jerusalem given that many Olim are highly educated professionals.
+However, I witnessed many Olim not settle down, and as a result, move back to their countries of origin.
+This was a true loss for Israel given that many Olim are highly educated professionals.

 Over time, after helping so many, an unsettling reality dawned on me: Israel’s system for integrating new Olim is deeply flawed.
-I commissioned the first in-depth study on post-Aliya in Jerusalem to find out where the problems are.
-The result of the research shows that too many Olim feel they have no support when they arrive; many are unaware of the services available to them, and don’t know how to navigate the Israeli system.
+I commissioned the first in-depth study on post-Aliyah in Jerusalem to find out where the problems really stem from, and the research revealed that too many Olim feel that they have no support when they arrive; many are unaware of the services available to them, and they don’t know how to navigate the Israeli system.

-That’s why I decided establish ALYNU.
+That’s why I decided to establish ALYNU and have recruited passionate volunteers to mentor and provide guidance to each new immigrant.
 Every new immigrant deserves a helping hand and a fair chance to successfully establish a life in Israel.
-I’ve recruited passionate volunteers to mentor and provide guidance to each new immigrant.

 Nechama Levy from Alynu impacted on my life in such a positive way – she helped so much in terms of getting me things that I didn’t have, helped with Hebrew and gave invaluable advice.
 It was done in such a low key way but I will never forget how Nechama and a few other angels added to an experience that will never be forgotten